Skip to content

 Experience has shown that raw integer division can be dangerous in a units library context.
 It conflicts with intuitions, and can produce code that is silently and grossly incorrect: see the integer division section of the troubleshooting guide for an example.

-To use integer division, you must ask for it explicitly by name, with the integer_quotient() function.
+To use integer division, you must ask for it explicitly by name, by calling unblock_int_div() on the denominator.

-Using integer_quotient() to explicitly opt in to integer division
+Using unblock_int_div() to explicitly opt in to integer division

 This will not work: